 Who’s Who & Who’s New?

-With so many recent and upcoming changes to the core of the European government, TTIP Action will introduce several key figures, their portfolios, and their role in the EU over the course of the next several weeks.
-Today’s edition introduces Bernd Lange, the new chairman of the European Parliament’s Committee on International Trade (INTA).
+Now that incoming European Commission President Jean-Claude Juncker has announced the proposed composition of the next Commission, TTIP Action will introduce several of the new commissioners, their portfolios, and their role in the European Union over the course of the next several weeks.
+Today’s edition introduces Cecilia Malmström, the incoming commissioner for Trade.

 Speeches and Official Announcements